uber/Cadence-Docs/src/docs/05-go-client/19-workflow-non-deterministic-error.md

 Workflow histories are built based on event-sourcing, and each history event are persisted in Cadence storage.
 In Cadence, we call these history events <b>decision tasks</b>, the foundation of history replay.
 Most decision tasks have three status - <b>Scheduled</b>, <b>Started</b>, <b>Completed</b> and we will go over decision tasks produced by each Cadence operation in section below.

 When changing a workflow ownership of host and replaying a workflow, the decision tasks are downloaded from database and persisted in memory.
 Then during the workflow replaying process, if Cadence finds a decision task already exists for a particular step, it will immediately return the value of a decision task instead of rerunning the whole workflow logic.
-Let's take a look at the following simple workflow implementation and explictly list all decision tasks produced by this workflow.
+Let's take a look at the following simple workflow implementation and explicitly list all decision tasks produced by this workflow.

 ```go
 func SimpleWorkflow(ctx workflow.Context) error {